-- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the NAtional Register bicycle riding tour.
-It is fully outdoors.
+- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the National Register bicycle riding tour.
+Also a one hour indoor presentation can be given.

 - A free public tour comes up every five years.